LFoster03/cintel-04-local/README.md

 To test: open a browser (tested with Chrome, recommended) and navigate to http://localhost:8008Links to an external site. - or whatever URL it tells you - to view the web app in the docs folder running locally.
 If you make changes, refresh the page a couple times or open in an incognito tab - browsers cache (store) content for performance and changes won't always be reflected immediately.
 Git commit.

+## Action 11: Publish GitHub Pages for the Repo
+This is a one-time step.
+We need to set up your GitHub repo (in the cloud) so that it will host with GitHub Pages.

+The first time you set up an app to use Pages, navigate to the repository on GitHub and configure the settings to publish the app with GitHub Pages.
+After configuring the repository once, each time you push changes to the main branch, the app will automatically update.

+Go to the repository on GitHub and navigate to the **Settings** tab.
+Scroll down and click the **Pages** section down the left.
+Select branch main as the source for the site.
+Change from the root folder to the docs folder to publish from.
+Click Save and wait for the site to build.
+Eventually, be patient, your app will be published and if you scroll to the top of the Pages tab, you'll see your github.io URL for the hosted web app.
+Copy this to your clipboard.
+Back on the main repo page, find the About section of the repo (kind of upper right).
+Edit the "About" section of the repository to include a link to your hosted web app by using the Pages URL.
+When Finished

+When you finish, you should have a working, unique version of a penguin dashboard that you can work with locally on your machine and have published for free on the web.
+It should have several inputs including a drop down to select a column for display that works and a checkbox group for species that is used to reactively filter the species shown on the charts.
+It should use a reactive calc to filter the dataframe and use the filtered dataframe for your tables, grids, and charts.